Prospective Student FAQs

 What is the latest date I can take standardized tests?

-For candidates who elect the Early Decision Round I (November 15) deadline, the November sitting for the SAT/SAT Subject Tests and October sitting for the ACT are the latest allowed.
+For candidates who elect the Early Decision Round I (November 15) deadline, the November sitting for the SAT and October sitting for the ACT are the latest allowed.

-For those who elect the Early Decision Round II (January 1) deadline, the December sittings for the SAT/SAT Subject Tests and the ACT are the latest allowed.
+For those who elect the Early Decision Round II (January 1) deadline, the December sittings for the SAT and the ACT are the latest allowed.

-Candidates who elect the Regular Decision (January 1) deadline, the January sitting for the SAT/SAT Subject Tests and December sitting for the ACT are the latest allowed.
+For candidates who elect the Regular Decision (January 1) deadline, the December sitting for the SAT and ACT are the latest allowed.

 How many recommendation letters are required?